AzeemCreates/NeuroSim-SurgiSim/README.md

+🧠 SurgiSim (NeuroSim-Web3)
 An interactive, 3D medical education platform powered by AI, real-time voice streaming, and Solana Web3 certification.

 SurgiSim transforms medical learning by allowing users to interact with a 3D brain model, perform simulated "surgical" exploration, and receive real-time, voice-streamed guidance from an AI "Chief Neurosurgeon."
 Upon successfully completing their training modules, users are rewarded with an on-chain Certificate of Completion minted on the Solana blockchain.

+🚀 Live Demo & Pitch
+Video Demo: [Insert Link to your YouTube/Loom video here]

+Live Application: [Insert Link to deployed site, if applicable]

+Hackathon Track: [Insert the name of the bounty or track you are targeting]

 ✨ Key Features
 Interactive 3D Brain: Built with React Three Fiber, allowing users to rotate, zoom, and click specific brain lobes/regions to trigger surgical lessons.